2018: The Lights of Christmas, Rockhampton wins Best Small Event in Australia at the Australian Event Awards!

-2018: Exmouth Ningaloo Centre Launch show chosen as a State Finalist at the Australian Event Awards!
+2018: Exmouth Ningaloo Centre Launch show chosen as Best Small Event for Western Australia at the Australian Event Awards!

-2018: Hills Illuminate chosen as a National Finalist at the Australian Event Awards!
+2018: Hills Illuminate chosen as a National Finalist for Best New Event at the Australian Event Awards!

 2017: Winner ‘Best Home Based Business’ in the Blue Mountains Business awards.